Germany prepares to set up hydrogen accord with Australia

 Karliczek said her ministry will fund a technology incubator called HyGate with 50 million euros ($60.53 million) over three years to test technologies from production through to storage and transport.

-Big energy firms including German utility RWE (RWEG.DE) and Uniper (UN01.DE) have started looking into possible new trade routes for hydrogen, a cleaner alternative to fossil fuels from Australia and other places. read more
+Big energy firms including German utility RWE and Uniper have started looking into possible new trade routes for hydrogen, a cleaner alternative to fossil fuels from Australia and other places.

 Germany’s 9 billion euro hydrogen strategy launched last summer, which is embedded in wider European Union strategies, is based on the assumption that some 80% of its hydrogen requirements may have to be imported in the long term.